 - swelling of the face or throat

-Stop your NSAID medicine and call your health care provider right away if you have any of the following symptoms
+Stop taking your NSAID and call your health care provider right away if you get any of the following symptoms:

 - more tired or weaker than usual

 - there is blood in your bowel movement or it is black and sticky like tar

 - unusual weight gain